Teriyaki Chicken Recipe – The Japanese Method Most People Don’t Know

 Lightly season the chicken with salt and pepper, then coat it evenly with potato starch.
 Shake off any excess before cooking.

-Note: A light coating is what you want here.
+A light coating is what you want here.
 Too much starch can make the chicken oily, but a thin layer helps the skin turn crisp and keeps the meat juicy.

 3. 3

 Cook the chicken skin-side down for 2 to 3 minutes.
-Add the vegetable oil to a frying pan, then place the chicken in skin-side down straight after turning on the heat.
+Add the cooking oil to a frying pan, then place the chicken in skin-side down straight after turning on the heat.
 Cook over medium heat until the skin is golden and crisp.

-Note: Starting before the oil gets too hot helps the skin cook more gently and keeps the meat from shrinking too much.
+Starting before the oil gets too hot helps the skin cook more gently and keeps the meat from shrinking too much.
 A pan that fits the chicken fairly closely also works best, because it helps the sauce coat the chicken evenly without reducing too quickly.

 4. 4